story51915

 He tilts his head thoughtfully.

-CP I mean, yes, if it was anyone else, I’d be a little worried hearing all this power talk.
+CP I'm a little worried hearing all this power talk.

 CP That’s kind of something I’d like to avoid.